-The formation of the West Midlands Combined Authority provides a new opportunity to advance this partnership to a new level, ensuring that not only do bus companies provide a network that enables excellent connectivity and supports the development of the region’s economy but also that the regions highways authorities recognise their role in supporting this by providing a road network that enables fast, punctual bus journeys to operate.
+The West Midlands Combined Authority (WMCA) provides an opportunity to advance this partnership to a new level, ensuring that not only do bus companies provide a network that enables excellent connectivity and supports the development of the region’s economy but also that the region's highway authorities recognise their role supporting this by providing a road network that enables fast, punctual bus journeys to operate.

-To achieve this a new Alliance Board has been established that consists of representatives from the regions bus operators, the Combined Authority, Council highways and transportation departments, Local Enterprise Partnerships, Safer Travel Police, influential councillors.
+To achieve this a new Alliance Board has been established of representatives from the region's bus operators, the WMCA, local authority highways and transportation departments, Local Enterprise Partnerships, Safer Travel Police and local councillors.
 It is chaired by Transport Focus.

-The Alliance Board are the people responsible for identifying what the region’s buses need to be able to deliver and then putting policies and funding streams in place for this to be achieved.
+The Alliance Board are responsible for identifying what the region’s bus services need to be able to deliver and then putting policies and funding in place for this to be achieved.